-1California Government Code Section 65088(e).
+1 California Government Code Section 65088(e).

-45, and the new MAP-21.
+This CMP describes the framework for the ongoing process that will be followed by the County of San Mateo and the cities in San Mateo County to implement the requirements of AB 471, AB 1791, AB 1963, SB 1636, SB 45, and MAP-21.
 The decisions made by the City/County Association of Governments are intended to clearly describe the intent of C/CAG to make this process work by adopting CMP elements that emphasize communication and cooperation and provide a flexible approach to resolving issues.
 The overall goal of this CMP is to help C/CAG promote countywide solutions to transportation problems based upon cooperation and mutual support.